hiboibrahim/thebookbooth1/README.md

 A phone booth library is a repurposed phone booth to accomodate books for the community to borrow.
 The idea is that a reader can borrow a book and return it later, or leave another book in it's place.

+The live site can be viewed here :

 # Purpose and Target Audience:
  **Problem Statement:** The Phone booth libraries are located all across the country making it possible for individuals to borrow and donate books to the collections at specified phone booths.
 The user finds it difficult to know which books are available prior to reaching the phone booth and is unable to communicate to other users that they have added a new book.